-- turning right or making a U-turn
+- Turning right or making a U-turn;

-- avoiding an obstacle
+- Avoiding an obstacle;

-- driving in congested traffic
+- Driving in congested traffic;

-- or otherwise instructed by road signs.
+- Otherwise instructed by road signs.

 If a Keep Left Unless Overtaking sign is displayed, the requirement applies regardless of the speed limit.

-If you’ve driven on any Sydney highway or freeway in New South Wales you’ll know this rule isn’t always followed.
+However, if you’ve driven on any Sydney highway or freeway in New South Wales you’ll know this rule isn’t always followed.

 Overtaking manoeuvres involve risk and require extreme care.
-If you have any doubts it is best not to overtake and to wait until it is safer.
+If you have any doubts, it is best not to overtake and to wait until it is safer.

-When overtaking drivers must:
+When overtaking, drivers must:

-- Not go over the speed limit
+- Not go over the speed limit;

-- Signal with indicator long enough to give sufficient warning to others
+- Signal with indicator long enough to give sufficient warning to others;

-- Check mirrors
+- Check mirrors;

-- Give way to traffic in the lane you are moving in to
+- Give way to traffic in the lane you are moving in to;

 - Overtake on the right unless a vehicle is waiting to turn right, is stationary, or if you and the other vehicle are travelling in marked lanes.
-In these instances you may overtake on the left side if it is safe
+In these instances you may overtake on the left side if it is safe;

 - Keep within their lane.

 Drivers not overtaking should keep left and allow reasonable space for the overtaking vehicle to pass and move back into the lane.